-Based on the data obtained in each of the three groups of endoscopists, the reduction in both income and the number of endoscopic procedures was higher in Colombia and South America than in Spain.
-Even though a greater decrease was observed in Spain in the proportion of participants who followed the PPE use protocols at the time of survey, there were less COVID-19 cases in the group of endoscopists living in Spain than in the South American group.
-This is possibly due to the different times in which the COVID-19 outbreak, and thus, the pandemic started in each region.
+Based on the data obtained in each of the three groups of endoscopists, the reduction of both income and the number of endoscopic procedures was higher in Colombia and South America than in Spain.
+Besides, although a greater decrease in the proportion of participants who followed the PPE use protocols at the time of survey completion was observed in Spain, there were less COVID-19 cases in the group of endoscopists living in Spain than in the South American group, possibly due to the different times in which the COVID-19 outbreak, and thus, the pandemic, started in each region.